 Special care must be taken when passing string variables (simple strings or string arrays).
 String variables have both a physical (i.e. maximum) length and a logical (i.e. current) length.
 The logical length is never greater than the physical length and may, in fact, be smaller.
-Since PTOP packs string variable parameters according to their logical lengths, but unpacks according to the physical length of the receiving string variables, the same string variable cannot be used for both sending and receiving if its physical length.
+Since PTOP packs string variable parameters according to their logical lengths, but unpacks according to the physical length of the receiving string variables, the same string variable cannot be used for both sending and receiving if its physical length exceeds its logical length.

 For example, suppose N0\$ is a 10 character string which currently has the value JOHN.
 N's physical length is 10 but its logical length is only 4.
 If a master PTOP program were to BPWRITE N0\$, only 4 characters of data will be sent across the line.
-If the slave PTOP program were to call BACCEPT with another 10 character string, say M0\$, the value of M0\$ after the BACCEPT would be JOHN $\times\times\times\times\times\times$, where the xs are undefined.
+If the slave PTOP program were to call BACCEPT with another 10 character string, say M0\$, the value of M0\$ after the BACCEPT would be JOHNxxxxx, where the xs are undefined.
 The logical length of M0\$ would now be equal to its physical length, which is 10.

-As another example, suppose the master PTOP program were to pass two 10 character strings to BPWRITE (N0\$ and N1\$), and the slave PTOP program called BACCEPT with two 10 character strings (M0\$ and M1\$).
-If N0\$ = JOHN and N1\$ = JANE DOE, the resulting values of M0\$ and M1\$ would be JOHN JANE and DOE $\times\times\times\times\times\times\times$, respectively.
+As another example, suppose the master PTOP program were to pass two 10 character strings to BPWRITE (NO\$ and N1\$), and the slave PTOP program called BACCEPT with two 10 character strings (MO\$ and M1\$).
+If NO\$ = JOHN and N1\$ = JANE DOE, the resulting values of MO\$ and M1\$ would be JOHN JANE and DOExxxxxxx, respectively.
 (The xs are undefined characters.)